mangei/core-info-entry-presenter/README.md

  - Enable this user script
  - Open a CORE Info Entry (url ends with: `/communication/info/info-board/show/*`)
  - See the magic ✨
+  - Use browser zoom to adjust the size
  - After usage, you can disable it again